 In December 2013, we entered into a credit and security agreement (the "Agreement") with a lending syndicate consisting of MidCap Funding III, LLC, Oxford Finance LLC, and Silicon Valley Bank which provides an aggregate of \$25 million (the "Term Loan").
 We drew \$15 million of the aggregate principal amount of the Term Loan at the end of December 2013 (the "First Tranche") and may draw up to an additional \$10 million through the end of the fourth quarter of 2014 (the "Second Tranche").
-The principal outstanding balance of the First Tranche bears interest at a rate per annum fixed at 8.5%.
-If the Company draws from the Second Tranche, the principal outstanding balance of the Second Tranche will also have a fixed interest rate, which will be determined by reference to the applicable index rate at the time of the draw.
+The principal outstanding balance of the Second Tranche will also have a fixed interest rate, which will be determined by reference to the applicable index rate at the time of the draw.
 The Company will make interest-only payments on the Term Loan beginning January 1, 2014 and continuing through April 1, 2015, after which the Company will repay the aggregate principal outstanding balance of the Term Loan in 33 equal monthly installments of principal, plus accrued interest at the applicable rate.
 The Term Loan matures on December 27, 2017.
 We also recorded payments made and a contingent payable to the lenders at December 31, 2013.
-These payments include a debt facility fee of \$0.1 million which was paid on the date of the First Tranche, \$0.4 million related to a success fee payable within six months of trigger event, with the trigger event being regulatory acceptance of NDA or MMA submission.
+These payments include a debt facility fee of \$0.1 million which was paid on the date of the First Tranche, \$0.4 million exit fee that will be payable upon repayment of the term loan and \$0.3 million representing the fair value of a contingent payment of up to \$0.4 million related to a success fee payable within six months of trigger event, with the trigger event being regulatory acceptance of NDA or MMA submission.
 This is effective 5 years from the closing of the Term Loan.
 The success fee payable to the lender was probability adjusted and discounted utilizing an appropriate discount rate.